 2. UE applications require simultaneous access to all three slices, Apricot, Banana and Cherry.
 However, the VPLMN the UE is registered to, Operator Chocolate, does not provide support for Cherry slice

 3. UE is authorised by the HPLMN to additionally access the Cherry slice in the Operator Fudge network.

-Editor’s Note: It is FFS whether PLMN selection needs to be considered in the Service Flow

-4. UE connects to Operator Fudge, while retaining the connection to Operator Chocolate
+4. UE performs PLMN selection and connects to Operator Fudge, while retaining the connection to Operator Chocolate